wrijugh/gittogether-genai-app/README.md

 ```sh
 docker login
 ```
+Follow the instrunction and provide additional information.

 ## Push the local docker image to DockerHub

 ```sh
 docker push wrijughosh/deepseek-web:v3
 ```
+Screen should display the process and confirm the success.

 ## Deploy it to Azure Container App/Kubernetes/AppService/Azure Container Instance

+Refer Azure documentation to know more about how to deploy an existing container image to one of the above platform.

+Thank you.

+@wrijugh [14-February-2025]